Global Well-Posedness of Displacement Monotone Degenerate Mean Field Games Master Equations: Introduction

 To the best of our knowledge, there are only very few works in the literature studying the global existence and uniqueness of classical solutions to the master equation in lack of non-degenerate idiosyncratic noise: \cite{TwoAuthor2022} considers potential deterministic master equation in the case of separable Hamiltonians and displacement convexity; \cite{GraMes22} studies a class of deterministic master equations in the presence of a different monotonicity condition; a particular dimension reduction technique and the associated monotonicity conditions allowed the authors of \cite{LasLioSee} to obtain global classical solutions to the deterministic master equation.
-Finally, in \cite{CarSou22-sima} the authors obtain weak monotone solutions to a class of time independent master equations both in the deterministic setting and driven by a common noise.
+Finally, in \cite{CarSou22-sima} the authors obtain weak monotone solutions to a class of time independent master equations both in the deterministic setting and driven by common noise only (clearly, without any displacement monotonicity assumptions on the data, and in the case of separable Hamiltonians).

 Our objective in this manuscript is to show the global existence and uniqueness of classical solutions to the master equation in the lack of idiosyncratic noise and the presence of displacement monotone data.
 Our result cover both the deterministic problem and the one driven purely by a common noise.
 The main actor of our study is the master equation